On conflict-free colorings of cyclic polytopes and the girth conjecture for graphs: CF-chromatic numbers of cyclic polytopes

-In this subsection, we prove Theorem \ref{thm:m_r_intervals}, that is, $\CF(\mathsf{D}_r^2(n))=\Theta(n^{1/r})$.
-We need the following result on the so-called existence of universal-cycles: Recall that a \textit{universal cycle for} $\binom{[c]}{r}$ is a cyclic sequence with $\binom{c}{r}$ elements, each of which is from $[c]$, such that every $r$ consecutive elements are distinct and every element of $\binom{[c]}{r}$ appears exactly once consecutively.
-The following breakthrough result by Glock, Joos, K\"{u}hn and Osthus, guarantees the existence of \textit{universal cycle for} $\binom{[c]}{r}$ for infinitely many values of $c$ for a fixed $r$.
+An important ingredient to the proof of Theorem \ref{thm:m_r_intervals} is universal cycles for subsets.
+A \textit{universal cycle for} $\binom{[c]}{r}$ is a cyclic sequence with $\binom{c}{r}$ elements from $[c]$, such that every $r$ consecutive elements are distinct and every element of $\binom{[c]}{r}$ appears exactly once consecutively.
+These objects were first studied by Chung, Diaconis and Graham \cite{universal_cycle_Chung_Diaconis_Graham}.
+There, the authors provided a necessary condition for the existence of a universal cycle, namely, that $r$ divides $\binom{c-1}{r-1}$.
+They also conjectured that this condition is also sufficient for a sufficiently large $c$.
+Since then, partial results were obtained \cite{universal_cycle_exact_Jackson, universal_cycle_exact_Hurlbert, near_universal_cycle_subsets_Lonc2} as well as approximate versions \cite{universal_approx_blackburn,near_universal_cycle_subsets_Curtis,near_universal_cycle_subsets_Lonc,near_universal_cycle_subsets_Lonc2}.
+The conjecture was recently proved affirmatively by Glock, Joos, K\"{u}hn and Osthus \cite{euler_tours_hypergraphs_kuhn}:

-\begin{theorem}[\cite{euler_tours_hypergraphs_kuhn}] For every positive integer $r$, there exists $c_0$ such that for all $c \geq c_0$, there exists a universal cycle for $\binom{[c]}{r}$ whenever $r$ divides $\binom{c-1}{r-1}$. \end{theorem}
+\begin{theorem} For every positive integer $r$, there exists $c_0$ such that for all $c \geq c_0$, there exists a universal cycle for $\binom{[c]}{r}$ whenever $r$ divides $\binom{c-1}{r-1}$. \end{theorem}

-We are ready to prove Theorem \ref{thm:m_r_intervals}.
-Since we use similar argument as for the the case of the upper bound on $\FC_4(n)$, we only provide a brief sketch of the proof. \begin{proof}[Proof sketch of Theorem \ref{thm:m_r_intervals}] For the lower bound, recall that the proof of Theorem \ref{thm:lower_bound_CF} (1) for $\FC_4(n)$ uses an upper bound on the number of colors assigned to unordered pairs of the form $\{2i-1, 2i\}$ in $[n]$ when a CF-coloring of $\FC_4(n)$ using $c$ colors is given.
+Since we use similar argument as in above, we only provide proof sketch of Theorem \ref{thm:m_r_intervals}. \begin{proof}[Proof sketch of Theorem \ref{thm:m_r_intervals}] For the lower bound, recall that the proof of Theorem \ref{thm:lower_bound_CF} (1) for $\FC_4(n)$ uses an upper bound on the number of colors assigned to unordered pairs of the form $\{2i-1, 2i\}$ in $[n]$ when a CF-coloring of $\FC_4(n)$ using $c$ colors is given.
 For $\mathsf{D}_r^2(n)$, we rather use $r$-subsets of $[n]$ of the form $\{ri-r+1,ri-r+2,\dots, ri\}$ in $[n]$ and then apply the same argument.

 For an upper bound, recall that for $\FC_4(n)$ we make use of an Eulerian circuit of the complete graph $K_c$ for odd $c$ to CF-color $\FC_4(n)$.
 We use a similar argument for $\mathsf{D}_r^2(n)$ except for that we use a universal cycle for $\binom{[c]}{r}$.
 Put $n=\binom{c}{r}$.
 For $[n]$, by following a universal cycle for $\binom{[c]}{r}$ and $C_{[n]}$ simultaneously, we assign the current element of the universal cycle to the current vertex of $C_{[n]}$ as a color.
 This gives a CF-coloring of $\mathsf{D}_r^2(n)$. \end{proof}